Simón Bolívar Symphony Orchestra

-The Simón Bolívar Symphony Orchestra of Venezuela (Orquesta Sinfónica Simón Bolívar de Venezuela) is a Venezuelan orchestra.
-Named after the Venezuelan national hero Simón Bolívar, it was initially the apex of the nation's system of youth orchestras.
-By 2011, it was no longer officially a youth orchestra as many of its members remained with the orchestra and the average age had risen to the early 20s.
-It was replaced as the national youth orchestra by the Teresa Carreño Youth Orchestra.
+The Simón Bolívar Symphony Orchestra of Venezuela (Orquesta Sinfónica Simón Bolívar de Venezuela) is a Venezuelan symphony orchestra.
+Named after the Venezuelan national hero Simón Bolívar, it was initially the apex of El Sistema, the country's system of youth orchestras.
+It has been called a "great pride" of the country's artistic life with some of the country's best young classically trained musicians.

-The economist José Antonio Abreu established the Orquesta Sinfónica Simón Bolívar on 12 February 1978.
+The economist José Antonio Abreu established the first Orquesta Sinfónica Simón Bolívar on 12 February 1978.
 Gustavo Dudamel has been the orchestra's artistic director since 1999.
-The orchestra has worked with many famous conductors including Claudio Abbado and Simon Rattle.
+The orchestra has performed internationally under notable conductors, including Claudio Abbado, Simon Rattle, Daniel Barenboim and others.

+By 2011, it was no longer a youth orchestra, as the average age of its members had reached the early 20s.
+The next official national youth orchestra is known as the Teresa Carreño Youth Orchestra.

 Mission and history

-Venezuela's youth orchestras are run under the auspices of the Fundación Musical Simón Bolívar (FMSB), known colloquially as El Sistema, Venezuela's social action music programme.
-The Guardian wrote that the orchestra represented "a message of social inclusion and the manifest power of music to bring communities together".
+Venezuela's youth orchestras are run under the auspices of the Fundación Musical Simón Bolívar and are part of El Sistema, Venezuela's music education programme.
+As The Guardian wrote in 2023, the Simón Bolívar Symphony Orchestra (SBSO) represents "a message of social inclusion and the manifest power of music to bring communities together".

 The orchestra consists of 180 members, who work under El Sistema’s Orchestral Academic Programme.
-Orchestra members have performed under Simon Rattle, Claudio Abbado, Daniel Barenboim, Krzysztof Penderecki, Esa-Pekka Salonen and Lorin Maazel.
+Orchestra members have performed under Simon Rattle, Claudio Abbado, Daniel Barenboim, Krzysztof Penderecki, Esa-Pekka Salonen and Lorin Maazel and other internationally-known conductors.

 Based in Caracas, the orchestra moved its home in 2007 from the Teresa Carreño Cultural Complex to a new Center for Social Action Through Music nearby.
-The name of the center reflects the fact that El Sistema sees itself as a social agency.
+The name of the center reflects the claim that El Sistema sees itself as a social agency.
 Most of its music students come from poor socio-economic backgrounds.

 During his presidency, Hugo Chávez was a strong supporter of El Sistema, placing it under the executive branch of the government and providing funding of $100 million a year.
 As a result, the Simón Bolívar Symphony Orchestra became an essential part of national ceremonies.
 In 2013, El Sistema arranged for Gustavo Dudamel to conduct the Simon Bolivar Symphony Orchestra during the funeral of Chávez, which was attended by nearly two dozen heads of state.

 Gustavo Dudamel conducted the orchestra for its 2014 concerts at the Emirates Palace.
 In an interview prior to the performances, Dudamel said "In Venezuela we encourage what is right for the individual, but even more so what is right for the group".